pra1ries/Hasharp/docs/README.md

 Open-source brute force wordlist attack utilizing C# and the .NET framework.

-## No Download available yet, check out the [to do page](https://pra1ries.github.io/Hasharp/todo) to see what I'm working on!
+## No download available yet, check out the [to do page](https://pra1ries.github.io/Hasharp/todo) to see what I'm working on!